tomchapin/undertale-save-converter/README.md

 2. Execute `python converter.py` and select the first menu option.

 ### Converting from Switch to PC
-1. Make sure you have the undertale.sav file copied from your Nintendo Switch, placed in the folder with the converter.py file.
+1. Make sure you have the undertale.sav file copied from your Nintendo Switch placed in the folder with the converter.py file.
    This file can be obtained from a modded switch by using tools such as Checkpoint or JKSM.
    - Checkpoint: https://gbatemp.net/threads/checkpoint-a-simple-and-fast-save-manager.485591
    - JKSM: https://github.com/J-D-K/JKSM